 Multiple Intelligences = Multiple Learning Styles

-While there are many styles and ways of learning (and teaching!) experts agree on 8 main learning styles.
+While there are many styles and ways of learning (and teaching!), experts agree on eight main learning styles.

-While everybody learns using a variety of these learning styles, most people tend to gravitate towards one or two primary learning styles.
+While everybody learns using a variety of these learning styles, most people tend to gravitate toward one or two primary learning styles.

 When we understand how our children learn best (whether we teach kids inside or outside our homes), we can plan our lessons in ways that will be absorbed and understood.

 - Musical Intelligence

 - Interpersonal Intelligence